OneTimeUser/intro-web-comp-principles/docs/assignments/assignment-2/README.md

 - You should include at least one image (JPG, PNG, or GIF) on each page.
 (We’ve not covered image editing yet but feel free to use images from your digital camera or smartphone as well as images downloaded from the Web.)
 - All img elements should include src, width or height, and alt attributes with appropriate values.
 - You should include an HTML list somewhere on one of your pages; this can be an ordered, unordered, or description list.
-- There should be semantic section elements on each page, including but not limited to <main>, <header>, and <footer>
+- There should be semantic section elements on each page, including but not limited to `<main>`, `<header>`, and `<footer>`
 - Pay close attention to your HTML tags and be sure to test your pages locally using Firefox, Safari, or Chrome.

 ### Publishing Your Site

-Upload your “me” directory, including the HTML and the image files, to the i6 Unix server with an FTP client such as Fetch (from ITS) or WinSCP.
-Your files should go in the same, “public_html” directory that your assignments page is in.
+Upload your project directory, including the HTML and the image files, to the i6 Unix server with an FTP client such as Fetch (from ITS) or WinSCP.
+Your files should go in the same “public_html” directory that your assignments page is in.
 Test your pages again using Firefox, Safari, or Chrome once they are “live” on the Web server to make sure they are accessible.

 Finally, create a link from the “HTML” line of your assignments directory to the home page of your new website.
+So, make sure the first assignment line, HTML, is an anchor element that links to the index.html file of you newly created project folder.
+So, a link path for a project folder titled 'me' would look like: `me/index.html` or even `me/`

 ### Submitting Your Assignment